 Would you like to get your email inbox down to zero by the end of each day?
 I didn’t know such a thing was possible.
-You may wonder – inbox zero – what magic is this?
+You may wonder – inbox zero – what is this magic?

 One particular chapter which struck me immediately was about managing your emails.
 His strategies were revolutionary for me.
 This blog post is a review of that chapter.

-I *was* one of those people who had over 200 emails in each of my three inboxes.
+I was one of those people who had over 200 emails in each of my three inboxes.
 I sorted them occasionally.
+They were mainly newsletters I subscibe to.
 Inevitably, if I include my smartphone, I was prone to checking them far too often.
-Always scrolling through social media.
-Just like you.
+But the important emails got lost too easily.

-Then, I found Ninja Email Processing, the chapter where Graham says, “Be a Ninja – take a ruthless approach to emails!”
+Then I found, in his chapter Ninja Email Processing, where Graham says, “Be a Ninja – take a ruthless approach to emails!”
 Now I adopt his strategy daily.

 Interested?
 This is how you do it.